 One problem of this unsupervised paradigm is the construction of \textit{false-negative samples}.
 For the AVC task, if we randomly sample a sequence of music that is the same as the raw dancing video, the newly-assembled sample is actually music-dance corresponding.
 To address this problem, we compute the \textit{rhythm similarity score} of the raw and newly selected audio streams by calculating the coincidence of rhythm positions, which is formulated as follows:

 where $s_{rhy}$ is the rhythm similarity score; $O_{pos}^t$ denotes the positive music onset features; $O_{neg}^t$ indicates the negative onsets; T denotes the length of dancing videos; $\alpha \in [0, 1]$ is a threshold hyperparameter.
 The negative sample will be selected only when the score is positive.
 For the AVTS task, the rhythms of dancing videos are sometimes periodic.
-Therefore, if we shift the current rhythm point exactly to another point afterward, the rhythms of audio and visual streams are re-aligned with certain time-lagged.
+Therefore, if we shift the current rhythm point exactly to another point afterward, the audio and visual rhythms will be re-aligned with certain time-lagged.
 To this end, we conduct additional constraints to prevent the shifted size from being the multiple of rhythm interval.
 Though the rhythm interval tends to be diverse, most onset peaks are concurrent with music beats, which are distributed with a constant temporal gap.
-In our work, the eighth note (quaver) is selected as the basic beat unit, and the shifted number of visual frames $f_{sft}$ cannot be the multiple of the frame number identical to an eighth note,
+In our work, the eighth note (quaver) is selected as the basic beat unit, and the shifted frames $f_{sft}$ cannot be the multiple of the frame number identical to an eighth note,

-where $k_{fps}$ denotes the frame sample rate; $k_{bpm}$ denotes the number of quarter note (crotchet) per minute.
+where $k_{fps}$ denotes the frame sample rate; $k_{bpm}$ denotes the number of quarter notes (crotchets) per minute.
 Since we use the eighth note as the base beat unit, the number of beat units per minute will be $2*k_{bpm}/60$.